Links

 Commercial Gardens

-Rainbow Iris Farms: TBs, medians, and dwarfs, including several I. pumila cultivars.
+Rainbow Iris Farms: TBs, medians, and dwarfs, sometimes including several I. pumila cultivars.

 Mid-America Garden: source of latest varieties of TBs, dwarfs, medians, and arilbreds.